 Spalding University’s School of Professional Psychology is pleased to announce that we were the recipients of a 2.4 million dollar federal grant ($650,000/year for four years) for Graduate Student Scholarships for Disadvantaged Students.
 The grant will provide significant tuition assistance for doctoral students in our clinical psychology program.
 The award was made possible through a grant from the Health Resources Services Administration.
 HRSA-12-079, grant T08HP25245-01-00

 We continue to welcome applications from potential students interested in pursuing careers working with underserved populations.
-Applications are due January 15, 2014 for fall admission.
+The application period for Fall 2015 is now closed.

 The Doctor of Psychology program in Clinical Psychology was first accredited by the American Psychological Association in 1989 and has continually maintained its APA accreditation to this date.
 For further information about the accreditation status of this or any other psychology doctoral program, please contact:

 American Psychological Association

 750 First Street NE

 Phone: 202-336-5979, Fax: 202-336-5978

 We invite you to peruse the pages within this web so you can more fully acquaint yourself with our student-focused graduate program here at Spalding University.